 At the center of the emblem is a shield with the letter “H,” symbolizing reliability and tradition.
 This element reflects Hansa’s continuity and stability.
 The letter “H” stands for Hansa and its role in the automotive industry.

-Robert Allmers, the company’s founder, leads the way and guides its development.
+Robert Allmers, the company’s founder, leads and guides its development.
 His leadership and vision are crucial in shaping the company’s strategy and maintaining its traditions, making Hansa a respected and significant player in the market.